 This leaves you facing the decision of taking an intermediate step of buying your own smaller place or renting somewhere.
 In other words, choosing between a condo vs apartment.

-But how do they differ?
+But what are the differences between a condo and apartment?
 Are they the same thing?
 Why would you want one over the other?
 Read more to see which is the best fit for you.

 What is a Condo?

 A condo, or condominium, is a private residence that can be owner-occupied or rented by a landlord to a tenant.
 It is typically located within a residential building and part of a larger community.

 If you are not the condo unit owner, then you rent from a landlord, who has full say as to who is approved to stay in the unit.
 Within the walls of their unit, owners have decision-making discretion.

 Further, when condo owners lease or rent their units to tenants, they can qualify to take special tax deductions available to people employed in a trade or business.